Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/sgx-enable-and-use/guide.en-gb.md

 ## Requirements

-- A dedicated server compatible with the [SGX option](https://www.ovhcloud.com/en-gb/bare-metal/intel-software-guard-extensions/) in your OVHcloud account
+- A dedicated server compatible with the [SGX option](/links/bare-metal/sgx) in your OVHcloud account
 - Access to the [OVHcloud Control Panel](/links/manager) or the [OVHcloud API](/links/api)
 - Login credentials received via email after the installation
-- Ubuntu 18.04 or equivalent installed on the server
+- Ubuntu 24.04 or equivalent installed on the server

 ## Instructions

 ### From the OVHcloud Control Panel

+#### Step 1: Logging in to the OVHcloud Control Panel

 Log in to the [OVHcloud Control Panel](/links/manager), go to the `Bare Metal Cloud`{.action} section and then select the server on which you wish to enable SGX from **Dedicated Servers** in the left-hand sidebar.

-#### Enabling the option
+#### Step 2: Enabling SGX

 Scroll down to the "Advanced features" box and click on `...`{.action} next to "Security - Intel SGX (Software Guard Extensions)".
 Select `Enable SGX`{.action} from the drop-down menu.